eeeeoo/ram-frontend/README.md

 2. run `rails s -p 3001`
 3. open a second tab in your terminal
 4. cd rams-frontend
+5. git checkout `react-v`
-5. run npm start
+6. run npm start
-6. it will ask if you want to run on a different port other than port 3000 currently hosting your rails server
+7. it will ask if you want to run on a different port other than port 3000 currently hosting your rails server
-7. Y for yes
+8. Y for yes
-8. Site should be accessible on `http://localhost:3000/` if you have no other apps running in the background.
+9. Site should be accessible on `http://localhost:3000/` if you have no other apps running in the background.
 ```
 ## Demo